21 Things That Will Make You Feel Drinkers’ Remorse

 - Your desire strengthens, but your performance weakens.

-- You decide the drop from the balcony to the pool really isn’t that far.
+- The drop from the balcony to the pool doesn’t look so far anymore.

 - You lose the ability to care about the things you’ll care about the next day.

-- You text people you never wanted to speak to again.
+- Text messages to people you never wanted to speak to again erupt from your drunken brain.

 - You find yourself at the mercy of others — who might or might not be merciful.